chaukhoa97/portfolio-v2/docs/General Web/performance.md

 - [Optimize hooks](../React/hooks.mdx#optimize)
 - [Next.js Built-in](https://nextjs.org/docs/app/building-your-application/optimizing): Images, Fonts, Scripts, Static Assets, Lazy/ Dynamic Loading, Analytics
 - React DevTools Profiler

-## Clean code

-- Separate logic and UI by using custom hooks (prefered) or [Container/ Presentational Pattern](https://www.patterns.dev/posts/presentational-container-pattern).
-- Things that change together should be located as close as possible but should still be still resonable.
-- SOLID, DRY
-- YAGNI (You Aren't Gonna Need It): Don't add code that you only think you **might** need in the future.
-- KISS (Keep It Simple, Stupid): The simpler the code, the easier it is to understand and maintain.
-- Meaningful Variable Names and Comments.
-- Avoid premature optimization.
-- "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand."

 ## Core Web Vitals